AlestackOverglow/scista/README.md

     publication_date: str # Publication date in YYYY-MM-DD format
     text: str | None     # Full text or abstract (if available)
     pdf_url: str | None  # URL to download PDF (if available)
+    url: str | None      # URL to the article webpage
 ```

 ### Example of returned data: